OSOceanAcoustics/echopype/docs/source/index.md

 of the NOAA Alaska Fisheries Science Center for providing low-level file parsing routines for Simrad EK60 and EK80 echosounders.

+Echopype have also received software engineering support from the University of Washington’s Scientific Software Engineering Center (SSEC) supported by Schmidt Futures, as part of the Virtual Institute for Scientific Software (VISS) in 2023.
+We would like to acknowledge SSEC's Graduate Research Scholar Anant Mittal ([@anantmittal](https://github.com/anantmittal)) for his contributions to the software.

 ## Citing echopype